YI-AN-LEE/mol_and_rxn_conditions_opt/README.md

 --latent_size_32
 --model VAE_model
 ```

+Note that the surrogate model is an ensemble of 10 XGBoost models, so the command reads in a file directory while the VAE model command reads one VAE model

 Additional input for ABC, PSO, and Random can be found in the script file
 ### Result Processing and Analysis
 For each optimization cycle, open ```Model_Create_and_Results1```, then